Anddddd Percy Jackson starts to accelerate.

 I enjoyed Sea of Monsters much more than The Lightning Thief, which is kind of heresy in the bookwormish world, but go ahead and execute me because it really was better.

-A few more layers were added, character flaws were explored, and in general the world felt deepened.
+A few more layers were added, character flaws were explored, and in general the world felt like it had more depth.

-As a staunch deep/long/thick book lover, Sea of Monsters was definitely more my type.
-It still wasn’t Roy with crazy depth, but that’s okay.
+AND I LIVE FOR DEEP BOOKS.
+So Sea of Monsters was definitely more my type.
+It still wasn’t crazy deep, but that’s okay.
 My hopes are high for the rest of the series.

 ★ ★ ★ ★